-If you hire a caregiver at Expicare for Parkinson’s care, a couple of things we may focus on is ensuring your senior loved one takes his or her medication on-time and practices exercise if possible for stress reduction.
+If you hire an in home caregiver at Expicare for Parkinson’s care, a couple of things we may focus on is ensuring your senior loved one takes his or her medication on-time and practices exercise if possible for stress reduction.

 The Importance of Medication and Parkinson’s

 If your senior parent has Parkinson’s, getting them to take their medication may be a challenge.
 Parkinson patients may feel too confused to take their medication, or worry about potential side effects.
 This can be a very frustrating ordeal.
 However, it is imperative that Parkinson’s medication is taken timely and regularly.
 If not, symptoms may return and it can take a long time to recover from the setback.

 Here are a few ways that we may gently coax your parent to take his or her medicine:

 Find Out About the Side Effects of the Medication